-It's astounding that suburban Boston, Mass., in this age of overdevelopment, can still have places like Adam Farm.
+It's astounding that suburban Boston, Mass., in this age of overdevelopment, can still have places like Adams Farm.

 Having been saved from development by some hardy, persistent and nature-loving residents of Walpole, the 365 acres -- run by the Friends of Adams Farm, a group of area residents -- takes you away from the stresses of modern life It's a great place for fall foliage leaf peeping, hiking, picnics, cross country trail walking, non motorized bike trail riding, nature photography, bird watching, cross country skiing, snow shoeing and sledding.